Tutorial: Train a classification model with no-code AutoML in the Azure Machine Learning studio

 On the Confirm details form, verify the information matches what was previously populated on the Basic info, Datastore and file selection and Settings and preview forms.

 Select Create to complete the creation of your dataset.

 Select your dataset once it appears in the list.

-Review the Data preview to ensure you didn't include day_of_week then, select Close.
+Review the data by selecting the data asset and looking at the preview tab that populates to ensure you didn't include day_of_week then, select Close.

 After you load and configure your data, you can set up your experiment.
 This setup includes experiment design tasks such as, selecting the size of your compute environment and specifying what column you want to predict.

 Populate the Configure Job form as follows: